Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Methodology Overview

 \subsection{Selection of Institutions}

-To investigate cloud usage in higher education institutes, we focus on universities (PhD awarding institutions) in the global north, specifically the \us, Germany, Switzerland, Austria, the \uk, the Netherlands and France.
-In addition, we also include the institutions listed in the Times Higher Education Top100 for 2020~\cite{the}.
-Please see \Fref{app:domains}-\ref{app:domains2} for the full list of institutions and corresponding domains for each category.
+We focus on universities (PhD awarding institutions) in the global north, specifically the \us, Germany, Switzerland, Austria, the \uk, the Netherlands, and France, see \Fref{tab:inst}. \Fref{app:domains} lists all institutions and corresponding domains for each category.

+We are familiar with the laws and educational systems of these countries, which we saw as a precondition to interpreting the data.
+We also hoped to contrast the effect of GDPR across countries, but found no conclusive evidence.
+For international comparison, we included institutions listed in the THE Top100 for 2020~\cite{the}.
+The universities we studied predominantly use services dependent on dominant cloud providers from the \us.
+An expansion of this study to include universities and cloud providers from other parts of the world is ongoing research with collaborators from those regions.

-For the \us, we selected all R1~\cite{r1} and R2~\cite{r2} universities based on the Carnegie Classification of Institutions of Higher Education, as also referenced in the corresponding Wikipedia article~\cite{wp00}.
-For the remaining countries, i.e., for Germany~\cite{wp01}, the \uk~\cite{wp02}, Switzerland~\cite{wp03}, Austria~\cite{wp04}, France~\cite{wp05}, and the Netherlands~\cite{wp06}, we utilized the corresponding Wikipedia pages listing universities.
-We argue that Wikipedia is a sufficiently reliable source for this information, given the general nature of this information, and that we manually investigated each listed university to identify their associated domain name(s).
-Furthermore, we do not claim completeness, but instead try to estimate a lower bound with our measurements, see \Fref{sec:limitations}.
-If a university uses multiple domains, or used a different domain in the past---especially common in France due to a history of reorganization of the university system---we check all domains and aggregate the results under the name of the institution.
+For the \us, we selected all R1~\cite{r1} and R2~\cite{r2} universities based on the Carnegie Classification of Institutions of Higher Education (also listed on Wikipedia~\cite{wp00}).
+For the remaining countries, i.e., Germany~\cite{wp01}, the \uk~\cite{wp02}, Switzerland~\cite{wp03}, Austria~\cite{wp04}, France~\cite{wp05}, and the Netherlands~\cite{wp06}, we rely on the Wikipedia pages listing universities.
+We argue that this is a sufficiently reliable source for this information, given its general nature.
+We further manually investigated each listed university to identify their associated domain name(s).
+We do not claim completeness, but instead try to estimate a lower bound with our measurements.
+If a university uses multiple domains, or used a different domain in the past (especially common in France due to a history of reorganization of the university system), we check all domains and aggregate the results under the name of the institution.